openstream/woocommerce-runmyaccounts/readme.txt

 * Credits are not created in Run My Accounts.

 == Changelog ==
+= 1.6.3 =
+* Compatibility - tested up to WooCommerce 5.7 and WordPress 5.8

 = 1.6.2 =
 * Feature - added option to disable payment booking by payment method
 * Compatibility - tested up to WooCommerce 5.3